 Board 95 can help you become an IAABO official.
 We offer classes that meet the two basic requirements needed to become an official.
 Class registration will be on September 21st.
 Classes Start Monday, September 25, 2017 at 7:00PM at the Lowell Housing Campus on Salem Street, Lowell, MA.
-They will run every Monday and Thursday until the IAABO Exam Monday November 6, 2017.
+They will run every Monday and Thursday until the IAABO Exam Monday, November 6, 2017.
 Cost is $150.00 for class and materials payable the first night.

 - You must pass a written basketball rules test by successfully answering 86% or 43 correct answers on a 50 question test.
 The test must be administered by a certified IAABO Rules Interpreter.